sighupio/add-on-istio/docs/migration/istioOperator-to-istio/MIGRATION.md

 >
 > - If a component exists in the base profile, use patches
 > - If it doesn't, add it as a resource
-When you have updated your `kustomization.yaml`, you must have a similar patching like the example in the following:
+When you have updated your `kustomization.yaml`, you must have a similar patching like the following example:

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1